RakhithJK/v1s1t0r1sh3r3-airgeddon-wiki/Wallpapers.md

-Some `airgeddon` wallpapers are available to download.
+Some `airgeddon` wallpapers and scalable vectors graphics are available to download.

 Click on the links to see full size images, then right click and "save image as" to download: